dotnet/csharplang/proposals/partial-type-inference.md

   Method type inference is not defined on *object_creation_expression*, prohibiting taking advantage of type inference.
   We divide use cases into the following categories, where type inference would help the programmer.

-  1. Cases where the method type inference would success.
+  1. Cases where the method type inference would succeed.

   > Example
   >